-Included in the balance are amounts due from a fellow subsidiary and a related company of HK\$0.8 million (2015 - HK\$1.0 million) and HK\$1.2 million (2015 - HK\$1.2 million), respectively, which are unsecured, non-interest bearing and repayable on demand.
+Included in the balance is an amount due from a related company of HK\$1.2 million (2015 - HK\$1.2 million), which is unsecured, non-interest bearing and repayable on demand.

 30. RESTRICTED CASH

 At 31st December, 2016, the Group had cash of approximately HK\$438.5 million (2015 - HK\$177.8 million) which was restricted as to use and mainly to be utilised for the purpose of servicing the finance costs and repayments on certain interest bearing bank borrowings, funding the furniture, fixtures and equipment reserve for use in the hotel buildings, deposits of certain tenants in respect of certain investment properties and guarantee deposits for the construction costs of certain pre-sold properties.